top of page

 1. Register fish for the show at the Keystone Clash website.

 2. In parallel, register your mail-in show fish for the Keystone Clash auction at MyGroupAuctions.com.
-This site provides online help for the required processes of a) registering the entrant, b) joining a group (Aquarium Club of Lancaster County), and c) adding items to an auction (Keystone Clash 2021).
-If you are already registered with MyGroupAuctions, only steps b and c are necessary.
+This site provides online help for the required processes of a) registering the entrant, b) joining a group (Aquarium Club of Lancaster County), and c) adding items to an auction (Keystone Clash 2023).
+If you are already registered with MyGroupAuctions, only steps b and c are necessary. *Please ensure your mailing address is correct and current on MyGroupAuctions.

 Holiday Inn